Azarias Friton

 Azarias Friton, O.P.
 (1563 – 7 January, 1607) was a Roman Catholic prelate who served as Archbishop of Nakhchivan (1604–1607).

 Biography

 Azarias Friton was born in 1563 and appointed a priest in the Order of Preachers.
-On 24 March 1604, he was appointed during the papacy of Pope Clement VIII as Archbishop of Nakhchivan.
+On 24 March 1604, he was appointed during the papacy of Pope Clement VIII as Archbishop of Nakhchivan as successor to his uncle Nicholas Friton.
 On 9 May 1604, he was consecrated bishop by Girolamo Bernerio, Cardinal-Bishop of Albano, with Agostino Quinzio, Bishop of Korčula, and Leonard Abel, Titular Bishop of Sidon, serving as co-consecrators.
-He served as Archbishop of Nakhchivan until his death on 7 January 1607.
+He served as Archbishop of Nakhchivan until his death on 7 January 1607 in Rome.
+His current resting place is San Nicola da Tolentino agli Orti Sallustiani.